AIA says Barry Cheung resigns from board

-HONG KONG AIA Group (1299.HK), Asia's No.3 insurer, said Barry Cheung had resigned from the company's board just days after Hong Kong police launched an investigation into the commodities exchange he founded two years ago.
+HONG KONG May 26 AIA Group, Asia's No.3 insurer, said Barry Cheung had resigned from the company's board just days after Hong Kong police launched an investigation into the commodities exchange he founded two years ago.

 Cheung, appointed to AIA's board in September 2012, stepped down last week from all government positions he held, as a probe into alleged irregularities at the Hong Kong Mercantile Exchange (HKMEX) deepened.